February 22, 2012 Leave a comment

 Some of the essays were written in Spring 2012 and some in Spring 2013.
 Check the tabs above to read about a particular country and to read about the 2012 and 2013 authors.

-The class is taught by Gilbert D. Martinez, J.D., a senior lecturer an an assistant director in the School of Journalism and Mass Communication.
+The class is taught by Gilbert D. Martinez, J.D., an assistant director and senior lecturer in the School of Journalism and Mass Communication.
 Questions should be directed to him at his email address, which can be accessed by clicking here, his professor webpage.

 Pictured below is the 2013 class in front of the building that houses the Supreme Court of Texas and the Texas Court of Criminal Appeals in Austin, Texas.
 Pictured (front row, from left): Lisa Sargent, Tori Hale, Stephanie Moore, Ani Aroian, Laura Villalobos, Jessica Luhrman and Samantha Sheffield; in the back row, from left: Juan Saladana, Ian Peters and Stephen Gilbeaux.
 Not pictured is Jessica Loechel.
 Photo taken by Gilbert D. Martinez.